 Branch Types

-Git Town supports many different types and configurations of Git branches.
-When properly configured, you can run git sync or git sync --all at any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.
+Git Town supports many different types of Git branches.
+When properly configured, you can run git town sync or git town sync --all at any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.

 Feature branches